exmelendez/gas_student_attendance/README.md

 # Classroom Attendance: Errors + Checks

 ### Duplicate Log Prevention
 The web app is only designed for a single period class which takes place once a day; because of this I have designed it to only allow one log per day, per task (i.e. Attendance or Restroom).
 I wrote a function titled *nameSearchCurrentSize* which takes in two parameters, a *name* and a *search* type.
-Inside of this function is a switch statement filtered by a *search* type of *search* or *total count*.
+Inside of this function is a switch statement filtered by a *search* type of *search* or *totalCount*.
 Total count will return the number of currently logged students for the day, I'll explain that further later on.
 The switch case I want to bring attention to is *search*, this one iterates through the entire spreadsheet checking for the current date and the name given in the parameter field.
 If found, it will return the index of it's location, otherwise it will return a *-1*.

 ```javascript
 var matchingIndex = -1;